What is a soul? Here are five theories from philosophy, religion, and science, along with quotations from the finest spiritualists of our time:

 The second degree of soul was to be found in animals and human beings, but not in plants, and this was the soul that governed the senses: sight, hearing, touch, taste and smell.

 The third degree was to be found in human beings alone, the intellectual or rational soul, and this soul gave the capacity for thought and reflection.
 Aristotle seems to have been opposed to Plato’s idea that the soul and the body were distinct from each other.

 Eckhart Tolle: The soul is your innermost being.
 The presence that you are beyond form.
 The consciousness that you are beyond form, that is the soul.
 That is who you are in essence.

-2. What is a soul in Hinduism and Buddhism?
+2. The view a soul in Hinduism and Buddhism

 The aim of Yoga is union with Brahman.
 Atman is distinct from the mind, and on the way to achieving union with Brahman, the aspirant needs to go beyond his mind to reach his Atman.
 One of the key steps in yoga is the realization that the mind and the Atman are different things.

 Llewellyn Vaughan-Lee: The soul is a divine part of our self.
 It is our divine nature.
 It is a part of us that is one with God.
 Everybody has a soul.
 It is the immortal internal part of ourselves.
 It never dies.
 It’s immortal.
 It belongs to God.

 3. What is a soul in Judaism and Kabballah?

 In the Hebrew Scriptures, the soul and the body are not distinguished from each other clearly.
 There is no separate word for the soul, but the word ru’ah which means ‘breath’ or ‘wind’ and nefesh, which refers to something animate as opposed to something dead, are used for the purposes of referring to the soul.